-SMOKEFREE AND TOBACCO-FREE PLACES IN MONTANA:
+SMOKEFREE AND TOBACCO-FREE PLACES IN MONTANA

-- Statewide successful implementation of the Montana Clean Indoor Air Act; - School districts 375 have Comprehensive Tobacco Free School Policies, ensuring that all school events are tobacco-free; - In 2019, Montana passed House Bill 413 which prohibits the use of e- cigarettes on all public school properties; - Over 500 housing facilities have adopted a smokefree policy, protecting an estimated 46,000 Montana residents from secondhand smoke exposure; - 18 of the 26 Montana college/university campuses are 100% tobacco-free; - Parks 19 localities have adopted tobacco-free or smokefree park policies; - 10 localities prohibit the use of e-cigarettes in indoor public places and workplaces; - As of December 2019, federal law prohibits the sale of tobacco products to individuals under the age of 21 years.
+- Statewide Montana successfully implemented the Clean Indoor Air Act in 2009. - School districts 375 have Comprehensive Tobacco-Free School Policies, ensuring that all school events are tobacco-free. - In 2019, Montana passed House Bill 413 which prohibits the use of e-cigarettes on all public school properties. - Over 500 housing facilities have adopted a smokefree policy, protecting an estimated 46,000 Montana residents from secondhand smoke exposure. - 18 of the 26 Montana college/university campuses are 100% tobacco-free. - Parks 19 localities have adopted tobacco-free or smokefree park policies. - Ten localities prohibit the use of e-cigarettes in indoor public places and workplaces. - As of December 2019, federal law prohibits the sale of tobacco products to individuals under the age of 21 years.

-CHALLENGES REMAIN:
+CHALLENGES REMAIN

-- An estimated 128,000 Montana adults currently smoke cigarettes.7 - 13% of adult men in Montana and 8% of male youth currently use smokeless tobacco.^{7,8} - Tobacco use among vulnerable populations remains high.
-Current cigarette smoking prevalence is: - > 37% of adults in the lowest income bracket (less than \$15,000 per year);7 - > 24% of adults aged 18 to 64 enrolled in Medicaid;9 - > 9% of all pregnant women in Montana;10 - > 35% of American Indian adults in Montana;7 - ➤ 41% of people with behavioral health conditions (almost twice as high as the general population).11 - The tobacco industry spends \$29 million per year marketing tobacco in Montana.2 E-cigarettes, cigars, and smokeless tobacco are often marketed by promoting flavors, which mask the harshness of tobacco products and appeal to youth. - Almost 50% of Montana youth have tried e-cigarettes; 24% currently use them.
-8% of Montana adults currently use ecigarettes.^{8, 12} - ➤ E-cigarettes almost always contain nicotine.
-99% of ecigarettes sold in US convenience stores contain nicotine.
-13 - Nicotine is highly addictive and youth use of nicotine is unsafe because the brain continues developing until about age 25.14 - ➤ E-cigarette products have been promoted as smoking cessation tools.
-However, the evidence is insufficient to conclude that e-cigarettes are effective for smoking cessation. - ➤ E-cigarette aerosol is not "harmless water vapor."
-It can contain heavy metals, ultrafine particulates, volatile organic compounds, nicotine and cancer-causing agents like acrolein.14
+- An estimated 108,000 Montana adults currently smoke cigarettes. - 11% of adult men in Montana and 8% of male youth currently use smokeless tobacco.^{7,8} - Tobacco use among vulnerable populations remains high.
+Current cigarette smoking prevalence is: - 30% of adults in the lowest income bracket (less than \$15,000 per year)7 - 24% of adults aged 18 to 64 enrolled in Medicaid9 - 9% of all pregnant women in Montana10 - o 25% of American Indian adults in Montana7 - 41% of people with behavioral health conditions (almost twice as high as the general population)11 - The tobacco industry spends \$29 million per year marketing tobacco in Montana.2 E-cigarettes, cigars, and smokeless tobacco are often marketed by promoting flavors, which mask the harshness of tobacco products and appeal to youth. - Almost 50% of Montana youth have tried e-cigarettes.
+Almost a quarter (24%) of youth currently use e-cigarettes compared to 8%of Montana adults.^{8,7} - E-cigarettes almost always contain nicotine; 99% of ecigarettes sold in U.S. convenience stores contain nicotine.12 - Nicotine is highly addictive and youth use of nicotine is unsafe because the brain continues developing until about age 25.13 - E-cigarette products have been promoted as smoking cessation tools.
+However, the evidence is insufficient to conclude that e-cigarettes are effective for smoking cessation. - E-cigarette aerosol is not "harmless water vapor."
+It can contain heavy metals, ultrafine particulates, volatile organic compounds, nicotine, and cancer-causing agents like acrolein.13